 If you already have a website, it might seem acceptable to take everything from there and turn it into an app.
 Effortless, cheap, and practical, right?
 We apologize for bursting your bubble, but it will be the worst mistake you’ll do for your business.
-Losing credibility, followers, and money is just some of the price you’ll have to pay for this decision.
+Losing credibility, followers, and money is just some of the prices you’ll have to pay for this decision.

 This leads us to our next principle: becoming the audience.